chandrussgcp/instance/README.md

 # instance

-Create a mulitple instance with using terraform with cloudbuild
+Create a mulitple instance with using terraform and cloudbuild